Zalk0/SimpleBot-Discord/README.md

 ---
 Before launching the bot, you have to create the **`token_discord`** file and put a Discord bot token inside.
 To have one, go to the [Discord Developer Portal](https://discord.com/developers) and create a new application.
 Then go to the Bot section and click the Reset Token button, you can now claim the token.
+You also have to enable all the Privileged Gateway Intents as they're enabled in the code.

 ---
 After having done all this you can launch the bot: